Beer is an integral part Germany’s culture and history.

 It is estimated that Germans drink an average of over 100 liters per person yearly, much of it consumed at annual Oktoberfest celebrations each fall, including Munich and Stuttgart, where the two largest Oktoberfests are held – and returning in 2022 after a Pandemic pause.

-Despite the availability of locally-produced wines and fruit-based brandy (schnaps), beer remains the most popular beverage for the citizens.
+Despite the availability of excellent local wines and fruit-based brandy (schnaps), beer remains the most popular beverage.

 Here are some fun facts about Germany’s beer culture and history plus a recipe for a favorite main dish to pair with a helles or dunkel – light or dark – beer.

-He wanted his subjects to drink more beer than coffee or anything else, even once pointing out how disgusted he was to notice the increase in the quantity of coffee being consumed by his people instead of beer.
+He wanted his subjects to drink more beer than coffee, even once pointing out how disgusted he was to notice the increase in the quantity of coffee being consumed by his people instead of beer.

 To him, beer was not just a recreational beverage, but a drink on which he and his ancestors were brought up.
 Subsequently, the revered military campaigner banned coffee, replacing it with “beer soup”.

 Why would the king want his subjects to be drinkers of beer, taking into account how liquor makes people drunk, silly, and less productive?
 He had some sensible reasons:

 Besides his people’s heritage, King Frederick also wanted to safeguard his kingdom’s economy by lowering the importation of coffee, which had increased over the years.

 Following his order, beer consumption went up, contributing to the popularity of beer in Prussia and in the rest of Germany, which continues to this day.

 German Beer Purity Laws Date From 1516